taylortempleton/SimpleCPU_RISC-V/README.md

-***Note: Overwhelming majority of project is the work of Tenstorrent engineering genius Rahul B.
+***Note: Overwhelming majority of this project is the work of Tenstorrent engineering genius Rahul B.  My contributions are listed below.
 * https://www.linkedin.com/in/raulbehl/

 Taylor's contributions, not yet merged to master: